seanmisra/java-coding-exercises/README.md

 33. Read a file line by line with BufferedReader
 34. Read all lines from file with Files utility class
 35. Use BufferedWriter to write to a file
+36. Write/read object to file via serialization/deserialization (include one static and one transient field)